+Let’s get the facts down first.
+How did you get into the business?
 As you may know, I’m a singer.
 I got a degree in music, so I was piddling around doing weddings and bar mitzvahs to make money, then singing in jazz clubs and doing theatre, which paid nothing.
 I wanted to continue to love it, and focus on jazz and theatre—my passions.
 I tried waiting tables, which was a disaster.
 I spilled red sauce all over a woman in a white suit.
 I remember that moment to this day.
 So, anyway, I was doing a show called Razzle Dazzle.
 It was like a Vegas revue.
 We performed at big corporate events, like conventions.
 We were like the dinner entertainment.
 I sang Stand By Your Man.
 Here I am [shows a photo from Razzle Dazzle].
 The boobs were Styrofoam.
 They hurt so bad!
 I actually became a manicurist because of doing Razzle Dazzle.
 On the first stage rehearsal the director took one look at my (nail-bitten) hands and demanded I go out and get artificial nails.
 I felt so much like a lady!
 It I felt the importance of being able to use my hands, either with strength or to be quite feminine.

+They’re a necessary prop.
 And here’s where I played Mary from Merrily We Roll Along directed by Stephen Sondheim.

+He’s a God.
+He lives in my neighborhood.
+He also has black standard poodles.
+But I digress.
+You were directed by Stephen Sondheim?
 Uh huh.
 When I was living in Arizona in the ‘80s, Phoenix was a small town in terms of theatre.
 I’d gotten cast in a straight play that was going to get me my equity card.
 Then I heard through grapevine that Stephen Sondheim and George Furth were going to be in Phoenix to produce Merrily.
 They really loved the show and wanted to fix it, then ultimately bring it back to Broadway, which they did.
 Unfortunately, it was going to be the exact same time as the play I was going to be in.
 Nobody was really committing to whether Sondheim and Furth were coming or not coming.
 No one knew.
 So I audition, and I get cast as Mary, the lead role.
 Dropping the other play meant giving up the chance to get my equity card to work with a director who might or might not be Sondheim.
 So, I took the chance.
 I turned down the other role and took Mary.
 And, sure enough, Sondheim came to Arizona.
 I was directed by Stephen Sondheim.
 And it was a community theatre!
 It’s about taking chances, you know?
 That show catapulted me to leave Phoenix.
 I could stay there and have a great career, doing the society ladies before their balls, then singing at their balls as they’d dance by me.
 Or, I could move to New York and see what else was out there.

+But you had a stint in L.A. between Phoenix and New York, yes?
 Yeah, I moved to L.A. to pursue singing, and I worked as a manicurist at Elizabeth Arden on Rodeo drive.
 Audrey Hepburn, Betty White, Raquel Welch.
 They all came to that salon.
 This was back in the early ‘80s.
 It was very old school.
 Every stylist was called Mr. Stanley, Mr. George or Miss Whoever.
 I’d walk in every day and think, [whispers], ‘I can’t believe I work here.
 This is iconic.
 I can’t believe they chose me.’
 See, I’ve always had this weight problem: Up and down, up and down, up and down.
 In college, I got a job at Bullocks department store.
 I wanted to work in cosmetics, but I didn’t have the confidence or the guts.
 Didn’t even try.
 So I worked in costume jewelry, which was right next to cosmetics.
 And every day, I would watch the girls from cosmetics walk by to go to the ladies room.
 They were just so beautiful with their makeup on, and I was like, “Someday, someday I’ll have the guts to work in the cosmetics department…”